pytorch/xla/TROUBLESHOOTING.md

 # Troubleshooting

-_Note that the information in this section is subject to be removed in future releases of the _PyTorch/XLA_ software, since many of them are peculiar to a given internal implementation which might change._
+> Note that the information in this section is subject to be removed in future releases of the _PyTorch/XLA_ software, since many of them are peculiar to a given internal implementation which might change.

-Sometimes, bad things happen and a deeper look into the _PyTorch/XLA_ stack is necessary.
-The _PyTorch/XLA_ stack keeps a series of metrics and counters during its execution.
-The **first thing** to check when model is slow is to generate a metrics report.
+To diagnose issues, we can use the execution metrics and counters provided by _PyTorch/XLA_ The **first thing** to check when model is slow is to generate a metrics report.

-Metrics report is extremely helpful in diagonising issues.
+Metrics report is extremely helpful in diagonsing issues.
 Please try to include it in your bug report sent to us if you have it.

 ## Get A Metrics Report